-For vehicles without the Bose sound system:
+For vehicles without the Bose® sound system:

-- Press AUTO EQ to select equalization settings designed for CLASSICAL, POP, ROCK, JAZZ, TALK, and COUNTRY. - Selecting CUSTOM or changing bass or treble, returns the EQ to the manual bass and treble settings.
+- Press AUTO EQ to select equalization settings designed for CLASSICAL, POP, ROCK, JAZZ, TALK, and COUNTRY. - Select CUSTOM or change bass or treble to return the EQ to the manual bass and treble settings.